-- 8342. (a) The plan shall be submitted to the local planning council for approval.
+- SEC.
+92. Section 8342 of the Education Code is amended to read: - 8342. (a) The plan shall be submitted to the local planning council for approval.
 Upon approval of the plan by the local planning council, the county board of supervisors shall hold at least one public hearing on the plan.
-Following the hearing, if the county board of supervisors votes in favor of the plan, the plan shall be submitted to the Child Development Division of the department for review. - (b) Within 30 days of receiving the plan, the Child Development Division shall review and either approve or disapprove the plan. - (c) Within 30 days of receiving any modification to the plan, the Child Development Division shall review and either approve or disapprove that modification to the plan. - (d) The Child Development Division may disapprove only those portions of the plan or modifications to the plan that are not in conformance with this article or that are in conflict with federal law.
+Following the hearing, if the county board of supervisors votes in favor of the plan, the plan shall be submitted to the Child Development Division of the department for review. - (b) Within 30 days of receiving the plan, the Child Development Division shall review and either approve or disapprove the plan. - (c) Within 30 days of receiving any modification to the plan, the Child Development Division shall review and either approve or disapprove that modification to the plan. - (d) The Child Development Division may disapprove only those portions of the plan or modifications to the plan that are not in

+1 conformance with this article or that are in conflict with federal 2 law.